Skip to content

 The pitch (period) of the grating.
 Defaults to 120.

-The duty cycle of the grating.
-Defaults to 0.5.
+The duty cycle of the grating (fraction of pitch that is filled).
+Defaults to

 The number of grating periods.
 Defaults to 3.